 WoSIS Soil Profile Database

-The World Soil Information Service (WoSIS) aims to serve the user with a selection of standardised/ harmonised soil profile data.
-These quality-assessed data may be used to underpin digital soil mapping and a range of global assessments.
+The World Soil Information Service (WoSIS) aims to serve the user with a selection of standardised and ultimately harmonised soil profile data.
+The quality-assessed data may be used to underpin digital soil mapping and a range of global assessments.
 WoSIS is an important building block of ISRIC’s evolving, searchable data infrastructure.

 The aims of the World Soil Information Service are to:

 - Safeguard world soil data 'as is' (especially for soil legacy data)

 - Share soil profile (point) data upon their standardization and harmonization